 Belladonna Plant Care Maintenance and Buying Tips

-Caring for your Belladonna Lily plant requires much sunlight, water and warmth during its growth period while keeping the air and soil cool and dry during winter and rest.
+Caring for your Belladonna Lily plant requires the most sun (full sun), water, and warmth during its growth period while keeping the air and soil cool and dry during winter and rest.

 This will usually start when the end of the summer is near; pull or cut them delicately when they appear completely browned.

-Keep your Lily free of spider mites control them by wiping the leaves and occasionally misting them if the air becomes too dry.
+Keep your Lily free of spider mites; control them by wiping the strap-shaped dull-green leaves and occasionally misting them if the air becomes too dry.

 Propagation Of The Amaryllis Belladonna

 Propagation of your current Belladonna Lily can be quite difficult.
-Sometimes the large mother bulbs produce small, side bulbs; you may remove this and do the same preparation for the new bulbs.
+Sometimes the large mother bulbs produce small side bulbs; you may remove these offsets and do the same preparation for the new bulbs.

 Put them in separate pots with rich, sandy soil and wait for them to grow.
 It could take around 2 to 3 years to see the fruits of your labor.